microsounds/kagami/readme.md

 # Minimal configuration
 `kagami` expects a `.kagami/` and a `src/` directory before doing anything, but won't complain if those directories are empty.
 Aside from that, you're free to do whatever you want.
-An example template is provided so you can get started.
+A barebones template is provided so you can get started.

 # Macros
 Macro placeholders look like this: `{MACRO}` and can appear anywhere in your markup and are parsed and replaced in-place during the final step.